profiseedev/kubernetes/AWS-EKS-CLI/cloudformation-template/README.md

-# AWS Profisee EKS Deployment CloudFormation Template

-This CloudFormation template is designed to create an AWS EKS (Elastic Kubernetes Service) Cluster along with the necessary supporting AWS infrastructure.
-This includes a VPC, subnets, NAT gateway, Internet Gateway, security groups, IAM roles, and an RDS SQL Server instance.

-## Description

-The template sets up the following resources:

-- **VPC**: A virtual private cloud configured with a CIDR block of `10.0.0.0/16`.
-- **Internet Gateway**: Attached to the VPC for internet access.
-- **Public and Private Subnets**: Used for organizing resources and controlling access.
-- **NAT Gateway**: Allows instances in the private subnet to initiate outbound traffic to the internet.
-- **Route Tables**: For public and private subnets to control network routing.
-- **EKS Cluster**: Kubernetes cluster managed by AWS EKS.
-- **EKS Node Groups**: Linux and Windows node groups for the EKS cluster.
-- **IAM Roles**: Roles with necessary policies for EKS and EC2 instances.
-- **RDS SQL Server Instance**: A relational database instance for data persistence.
-- **Security Groups**: For EKS cluster and Ingress controller.

-## Usage

-To deploy this template:

-1. **Upload the template to AWS CloudFormation**:
-   You can upload this template to AWS CloudFormation through the AWS Management Console, AWS CLI, or AWS CloudFormation APIs.

-2. **Fill in the Parameters**:
-   Some resources, like the RDS SQL Server instance, require specific parameters (e.g., `MasterUsername`, `MasterUserPassword`).
-Ensure these values are set before deployment.

-3. **Execute the Stack**:
-   Once uploaded and parameters are set, execute the stack to create the resources.

-4. **Monitor the Stack Creation**:
-   Monitor the progress in the AWS CloudFormation console.
-Upon successful completion, all resources will be deployed.

-## Customization

-- **Certificate Management**:
-  This template does not include an AWS Certificate Manager (ACM) resource.
-Users are free to integrate their preferred SSL/TLS certificate provider, such as Let's Encrypt, as per their requirements.

-- **Kubernetes Configuration**:
-  Further Kubernetes-specific configurations (like deploying workloads, setting up ingress controllers, etc.) are to be done post-deployment within the EKS cluster.
+# AWS EKS Cluster CloudFormation Template

+This CloudFormation template is meticulously crafted to deploy a robust AWS EKS (Elastic Kubernetes Service) Cluster and an array of supporting AWS infrastructure components.
+It's tailored for seamless orchestration of containerized applications within a secure and scalable AWS environment.

+## Detailed Description of Resources

+### VPC (Virtual Private Cloud)
+- **Purpose**: Creates an isolated network space in AWS, enhancing the control over network configuration.
+- **Configuration**: Set with a CIDR block `10.0.0.0/16`, enabling a sizable range of IP addresses.

+### Internet Gateway
+- **Purpose**: Provides a connection between the VPC and the internet, crucial for public-facing resources.
+- **Configuration**: Attached to the VPC for internet access.

+### Public Subnet
+- **Purpose**: Hosts resources that need direct access to the internet, such as a NAT Gateway.
+- **Configuration**: Has a CIDR block of `10.0.1.0/24` and is located in a specific availability zone.

+### Private Subnets
+- **Purpose**: Used for resources that shouldn't be directly accessible from the internet, enhancing security.
+- **Configuration**: Two private subnets with CIDR blocks `10.0.2.0/24` and `10.0.3.0/24`, each in different availability zones for high availability.

+### NAT Gateway
+- **Purpose**: Enables instances in private subnets to send outbound traffic to the internet (e.g., for updates) without receiving inbound traffic.
+- **Configuration**: Placed in the public subnet and associated with an Elastic IP.

+### Route Tables and Associations
+- **Purpose**: Define rules to control the routing of traffic within the VPC.
+- **Configuration**: Separate route tables for public and private subnets, directing traffic appropriately.

+### EKS Cluster
+- **Purpose**: Provides a managed Kubernetes environment, simplifying the process of running Kubernetes on AWS.
+- **Configuration**: Configured with specific Kubernetes version and linked to the created IAM role and security group.

+### EKS Node Groups
+- **Purpose**: Hosts the worker nodes for the Kubernetes cluster.
+These nodes run the containerized applications.
+- **Configuration**: Includes both Linux and Windows node groups with specified instance types and scaling configurations.

+### IAM Roles
+- **Purpose**: Securely assigns permissions to AWS services (like EKS) to interact with other AWS resources.
+- **Configuration**: Includes roles for EKS cluster and worker nodes with necessary AWS managed policies.

+### Security Groups
+- **Purpose**: Acts as a virtual firewall to control inbound and outbound traffic for the cluster and ingress controller.
+- **Configuration**: Configured with necessary ports and protocols for EKS and web traffic.

+### RDS SQL Server Instance
+- **Purpose**: Provides a reliable and scalable relational database service.
+- **Configuration**: SQL Server with specified instance class, storage, and credentials.

+### DB Subnet Group
+- **Purpose**: A collection of subnets (typically private) designated for the database instances in a VPC.
+- **Configuration**: Includes the private subnets created earlier.

+## Usage Instructions

+1. **Prepare and Upload**: Modify the template as needed and upload it to the AWS CloudFormation console or deploy it using the AWS CLI.

+2. **Set Parameters**: Ensure all required parameters like database credentials are set correctly.

+3. **Deploy**: Execute the stack creation and monitor its progress.

+4. **Post-Deployment**: Configure Kubernetes-specific elements like deployments, services, and ingress controllers as per your application needs.

+## Customizations and Flexibility

+- **Certificate Management**: The template does not enforce a specific SSL/TLS certificate provider, providing users the flexibility to integrate their choice, like Let's Encrypt.
+- **Modular Structure**: The template's modular design allows easy removal or addition of components based on specific infrastructure needs.

 ## Outputs

-The template provides several outputs for easy reference to created resources:
+The template generates several outputs for reference:

-- `EKSClusterArn`: The ARN of the created EKS Cluster.
+- `EKSClusterArn`: ARN of the EKS Cluster.
-- `PublicSubnetId`: The ID of the public subnet.
+- `PublicSubnetId`: ID of the public subnet.
-- `PrivateSubnetId`: The ID of the first private subnet.
+- `PrivateSubnetId`: ID of the first private subnet.
-- `PrivateSubnet2Id`: The ID of the second private subnet.
+- `PrivateSubnet2Id`: ID of the second private subnet.
-- `RDSInstanceEndpoint`: The endpoint address of the RDS instance.
+- `RDSInstanceEndpoint`: Endpoint of the RDS instance.

-## Important Notes

-- **Security**: Ensure that the `MasterUserPassword` for the RDS instance is secured and rotated regularly.
-- **Costs**: Deploying this template will create AWS resources that might incur costs.
-Please check the AWS pricing page for details.
-- **Region**: Before deployment, ensure that all services and resources are available in your AWS region.
+## Security and Best Practices

+- **Credentials Management**: Ensure secure handling of sensitive information like database passwords.
+- **Cost Management**: Be aware of the costs associated with deployed resources and manage them as per your budget.
+- **Compliance and Regulations**: Ensure your deployment complies with relevant laws and regulations.